lodenrogue/hith/README.md

 # Hith

 A Lisp interpreter written in Python from scratch.
-No AI was used.

 Hith supports: